Angus Cloud, ‘Euphoria’ star, dead at 25 - KTVZ

 Cloud’s breakout role came in 2019 as Fezco, a sweet-natured drug dealer who cared deeply for Rue, played by Zendaya, in “Euphoria.”

-The Oakland native recalled in an interview with iD in March how he was discovered on the streets of Brooklyn by a casting agent,
+The Oakland native recalled in an interview with iD in March how he was discovered by a casting agent on the streets of Brooklyn.

 “I definitely thought it could be some kind of scam,” he laughed.
+“Then they brought me back in and they showed me the role, and it made more sense.
+Because in my mind I was like, they stopped me because I look like I could be a star?
+Then I’m like, no, it’s because I look like I could be a drug dealer.”

-When “Euphoria” took off and he became recognizable, Cloud said he was surprised by his own success.
+When “Euphoria” took off, Cloud said he was surprised by his own success.

 “The difference between me and everyone else who’s famous it’s that they were trying to go get famous, for the most part,” he told the publication.
 “They were working hard, and they were like, ‘I’m going to make it to the top’.
 For me, it was just like too good of an opportunity to say no to.
 I had no idea it would go this far.”